BloomTech-Labs/gitbook-labs-guides/heroku/node-api-deploy.md

 ### Next Steps

-See the [setting up a Custom Domain Guide](https://github.com/Lambda-School-Labs/gitbook-labs-guides/tree/f514baf6b1b0c2764cc2bce1739043d8ef763b96/heroku/heroku/heroku-custom-domain/README.md) to make sure that your API doesn't have the ugly `herokuapp` in it's URL.
+Checkout how to [setup Review Apps](https://github.com/Lambda-School-Labs/gitbook-labs-guides/tree/f514baf6b1b0c2764cc2bce1739043d8ef763b96/heroku/heroku/review-apps/README.md) to have Heroku automatically deploy your app for each github PR that you create.

-Also, checkout how to [setup Review Apps](https://github.com/Lambda-School-Labs/gitbook-labs-guides/tree/f514baf6b1b0c2764cc2bce1739043d8ef763b96/heroku/heroku/review-apps/README.md) to have Heroku automatically deploy your app for each github PR that you create.
+Optionally, See the [setting up a Custom Domain Guide](https://github.com/Lambda-School-Labs/gitbook-labs-guides/tree/f514baf6b1b0c2764cc2bce1739043d8ef763b96/heroku/heroku/heroku-custom-domain/README.md) to make sure that your API doesn't have the ugly `herokuapp` in it's URL.